topherhunt/cheatsheets/postgresql.md

     ALTER DATABASE db RENAME TO newdb;

+## Performance & scaling

+  * Rule of thumb: Every FK should be indexed.
+This is important not only to keep join queries fast, but also to prevent gridlock when deleting rows in the associated table.
+If you try to delete rows in the FK target table, for each row it needs to scan the first table to ensure deleting the row won't violate any FKs.
+If this scan is unindexed, query time gets exponential fast.
+Fortunately, adding FKs after-the-fact isn't too painful (but test first!)

 ## Importing & exporting database structure & content

 Export the db schema to a file: